Introduction to ACME

 Calibration

-- Short: End cap (with or without microphone, depending on the measurement configuration) mounted directly onto the main tube.
+- Short: End cap mounted directly onto the main tube.

 - Long: Calibration tube mounted between the main tube and end cap.